The use of Reusable Sanitary Pads in Sub-Saharan Africa

 The main reason the globe has started to embrace the making of reusable sanitary pads is because many young girls were not able to attend school and even events during their menses.

 However, these girls only get one or two packets during school time.
-Some girls have heavier flow than others, so those who receive one packet might only have enough for a day or two; after this they resort to other means, like using old rags, tissues, or mattresses if the parents can’t afford to buy them one more packet.
+Some girls have heavier flow than others, so those who receive one packet might only have enough for a day or two.
+After this they resort to other means, like using old rags or mattresses.
+It happened if the parents can’t afford to buy them one more packet.
 During the holidays they resort to using the same replacement products.

 Research shows that some 15-year-old girls offer sex for money to be able to buy sanitary pads and 50% of these girls are from the slums.
-However, in Sub-Saharan Africa, girls and women resort to unhygienic means to stop the bleeding during their periods by using chicken feathers, or a special goatskin strapped to their thighs to catch the blood.
-Although some local leaders deny that such practices take place, Women Representatives are still proposing that the government should supply sanitary products to girls around the country.
+However, in Sub-Saharan Africa, girls and women resort to unhygienic means to stop the bleeding during their period.
+They were using chicken feathers, or a special goatskin strapped to their thighs to catch the blood.
+Although some local leaders deny that such practices take place.
+Women Representatives are still proposing that the government should supply sanitary products to girls around the country.

 During my research, I found that in about two-thirds of African countries, women are unable to afford sanitary products.
 However, many women’s organizations in these countries have embraced the idea of making reusable sanitary towels from local materials.
 This is because, according to UNESCO, 1 out of 10 girls miss 5% of schooling every month, threatening their overall success through their performance.